Amonthony/2024_oLLMpics/README.md

 Welcome to the **oLLMpics**, where your bioinformatics skills will be tested in a series of challenges designed to reinforce your previous knowledge while introducing you to the power of AI tools like **Microsoft Copilot or ChatGPT**.

-In this challenge, you will be divided into two teams—**Team 1** and **Team 2**—each with a set of tasks.
-Some tasks will allow the use of AI, such as Microsoft Copilot or ChatGPT, to assist in solving coding and analysis problems, while other tasks will require you to rely on your notes, Google, or support from your professor.
+In this challenge, you will be divided into two teams—**Team 1** and **Team 2**—each with a set of four tasks.
 You may choose **two tasks** to complete with the help of an LLM (Large Language Model), such as Microsoft Copilot or ChatGPT, and **two tasks** to complete using traditional methods, such as Google, class notes, or assistance from professors/TAs.

 The **first team to successfully complete all their tasks** wins the oLLMpics.

-For each task, carefully evaluate how you will approach it and ensure that your team completes all steps in the correct order.

 ---